 Music Groups: WWVA has several music groups suited to the varied musical interests of students.
-Among these groups are the Concert Band, Praise Band, String Orchestra, Jazz Band, and Choir.
+Among these groups are the Concert Band, Praise Band, String Orchestra, and Choir.
 These groups present programs for various church, civic, and school activities.
-There are weekend performances with these groups.
+There are weekend appointments with these groups.

-Publications: The "Mugbook", a get-acquainted picture book of students and faculty, is published during the first month of the school year.
-The "Delphian" is WWVA's yearbook and is issued during the last month of the school year.
+Publications: The Mugbook, a get-acquainted picture book of students and faculty, is published during the first month of the school year.
+The Delphian is WWVA's yearbook and is issued during the last month of the school year.
 The Page is a student-produced newspaper produced by the publications class.
 Each publication provides an important training opportunity for students who wish to develop journalistic and related skills.
+Fees for all publications are included in the financial package.

 Religious Activities: The goal is to provide every student the opportunity to be involved in some form of ministry.
-Students can participate in WWVA Church, vespers, Week of Worship, mission trips, local area church worships, programs for area nursing homes and retirement centers, and organized community outreach projects.
+Students can participate in mission trips, local area church worships, programs for area nursing homes and retirement centers, and organized community outreach projects.

 Sports Program: Students have the opportunity to participate in the school intramural program playing various sports.
-In addition, students can try out for the following varsity sports: girls volleyball, boys and girls varsity and junior varsity basketball, cross country, track and field, soccer, baseball, and golf.
-Students who choose to play should be committed to their team with both their time and effort.
+In addition, students can try out for the following varsity sports: girls volleyball, boys and girls varsity and junior varsity basketball, cross country, track.
+We also offer soccer, baseball and golf.
 Good sportsmanship is expected and required of all participants and fans.